Applying to the BHS Program

 If I have completed the 24,000-word writing requirement, am I still required to take ENC 3453 or ENC 2210?

-Can I use AP credit to satisfy any of the prerequisite courses?
+Can I use AP/IB/DE credit to satisfy any of the prerequisite courses?

 Students with prerequisite math and science courses completed are encouraged to retake these courses at UF.
 At minimum, retake the highest level of the course sequence that is available.
 However, the need to retake courses depends greatly on the professional program of interest.
-This can be discussed in more detail during your advising appointment(s).
+Many graduate programs will not accept AP/IB/DE credit to satisfy their prerequisite courses.